unoplat/unoplat-code-confluence/README.md

 ### Status: Alpha

-### Programming Language Support

-1. Java  - Supported
-2. Python - In Progress
-3. Go - Planned
-4. Ts/Js - Planned

-Note: support is based on https://chapi.phodal.com/ and contributions are required on chapi upstream to improve parsing metadata.

 ### Roadmap:
 1. Generate training data for optimisation of summary generated at function ,class , package and codebase (use argilla for that)